 Back at our lunch table, was a war veteran from the church’s recovery group, very smart, articulate and intriguing in his speech.
 He quizzed us, “Do you really know what happened to George Patton” (the American legendary and much-touted war hero).
 None at our table knew.
 Maybe, I don’t want to know; or just maybe, I’d like to know … that’ll be for another time.

-But this Sunday, I spent an extraordinary day just lingering a little longer in church, talking and listening to brothers and sisters in the faith.
+But this Sunday, I spent a meaningful day just staying a little while longer in church, talking and listening to brothers and sisters in the faith.
 That makes my worship quite meaningful.
 I fellowshipped.
-Something tells me, I need to do a little more of that, and a little more often.
+Something tells me, I need to do a little more of that, a little more often.